rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

    ![alt text](images/MicroZed_SD_CardJumperSettings.png?raw=true "SD Card Boot Jumper Settings")
 5. Plug an Ethernet cable from the RJ45 connector of the MicroZed SoM to the Ethernet switch on your table.

-6. Connect one microUSB cable to J7 of the Arduino Carrier Card and the USB hub.
-This provides power to the boards.
-7. Connect one microUSB cable to J2 of the MicroZed SoM and the USB hub.
-This provides the debug UART interface.
-Set COM port parameters to 115200,N,8,1.
+Leave the MicroZed assembled as is and we will power it up at the end of Lab 2 after writing the microSD card contents via the Ultra96 platform.
+The MicroZed board is powered by the J2 and J7 microUSB connections on the boards.

 ### Avnet Ultra96

 1. Ensure that the microSD is plugged in.
 2. Plug in the 12V power supply to J5.
 3. Plug in the USB-to-Ethernet adapter to J9, then plug an Ethernet cable between the adapter and the Ethernet switch on your table.
 4. Connect a microUSB cable to J1 of the Ultra96 and the USB hub.
-This provides three services to your PC:
+This USB interface provides three services to your PC:
     1. A debug UART interface
     2. A portable drive named 'PYNQ-USB' to navigate the Ultra96 file system
     3. An RNDIS (Ethernet over USB) interface

+We will only be using the UART interface in this workshop.
 After the set-up the Ultra96 should look like the picture below.

 ![alt text](images/Ultra96_NoCamera.jpg?raw=true "Ultra96 Kit Overview")

-### Power up your Hardware

-The MicroZed should power up automatically when you plug in the microUSB cable.
-Ensure that D2 (blue LED) and D5 (green LED) on the MicroZed SoM are illuminated.
-The Ultra96 should power up after pressing SW3.
-S3 is the pushbutton switch near the power connector.
-You should see DS6 and DS9 (green LEDs) illuminated.

 #### Serial Port Installation
-The MicroZed and the Ultra96 have one COM port each.
-(Windows 7) Open Device Manager to locate your COM ports.
-Note the two COM port numbers.
+The Ultra96 and MicroZed each have one COM port.
+We will primarily be using the Ultra96 serial port in this workshop but provide refernce on installation for both platforms in this section in case debug is required.

 MicroZed uses a Silicon Labs CP2104 USB-to-UART Bridge.
 If the driver is not automatically detected by your OS, it can be downloaded from: https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers.
+A

 Ultra96 uses a Gadget Serial Driver.
-If the driver is not automatically detected by your OS, load the driver from the 'serial_driver' folder on the Ultra96 portable drive.
+If the driver is not automatically detected by your OS, load the driver from the 'serial_driver' folder on the Ultra96 portable drive named 'PYNQ-USB'.

 Ensure you have a serial port terminal emulator such as Putty installed.
 It can be downloaded from https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html.

+Configure your terminal emulator to access the COM ports with the following serial port settings 115200,8,N,1.
+These parameters are the same for both the Ultra96 and the MicroZed platforms.

 ### Configuring and Deploying your Hardware
 Ensure you do not have VPN software running for this workshop.

-Configure your terminal emulator to access the two COM ports by saving individual sessions for them.
-Each session should use 115200,8,N,1 for the serial port settings.

 Open the terminal emulator for Ultra96 and do the following:

+1. Login if requested.
+For refernce at log-in and in future commands requiring sudo access:
-1. Login: The username is ```xilinx``` and the password is ```xilinx```.
+	The username is ```xilinx``` and the password is ```xilinx```.
 	The ```sudo``` password is also ```xilinx```.
 2. Run the command ```ip a``` to see all ethernet interfaces.
 You should see:
     1. ```usb0``` at 192.168.3.1/24
     2. ```eth0``` at an address determined by your DHCP server.
 This is the address for the Ultra96 running AWS Greengrass.